KhunJahad/Covid-Detection-Through-Radiography/README.md

 The training accuracy achieved was -> 97%
 And Testing accuracy achieved was -> 70% at the moment

-This repo will be updated till we have achieved good accuracy (certainly more than current ) using data various data augmentation techniques and better tunning.
+This repo will be updated till we have achieved good accuracy (certainly more than current ) using various data augmentation techniques and better tunning.
 The complete planned project is supposed to have accuracy more than 80% and deployed using flask I just a beginner so any suggestions are welcomed.